-For all trees over 4 metres, you need to fill in a Tree Inspection Application Form and pay the relevant fee.
+For all trees over 4 metres, you need to fill in an online Private Tree Inspection Application and pay the relevant fee.

 - The fee varies depending on whether the application is to prune or remove a tree and the number of trees.